Fashion chain Gap in deal with online retailer Zalando

 Digital business head Art Peck is due to take over as chief executive next February after his division’s sales grew 21 percent in the 2013 financial year to $2.3 billion, 6 percent of total sales.

-Gap’s bigger European rivals Inditex and H&M are also investing in e-commerce but are focusing on their own sites and are not listed on Zalando.

 “We have to be where are customers are.
-Zalando is the most visited fashion e-commerce site in Europe,” said Stefan Laban, responsible for Gap’s business in Europe and Japan.
+Zalando is the most visited fashion e-commerce site in Europe,” said Stefan Laban, responsible for Gap’s international business.
 “We want to be one of the biggest brands on the site.”

 E-commerce could grow to 30 percent of total German fashion sales by 2020, from 14 percent in 2012, according to consultancy firm Strategy&.

-While the Zalando deal is focused on the main Gap brand, Laban said the company coul look later to extend it to other lines such as Old Navy.
+While the Zalando deal is focused on the main Gap brand, Laban said the company could look later to extend it to other lines such as Old Navy.

+(This story has been refiled to amend a title of Gap executive in the eighth paragraph)